RJKool/Food-Sales-Predictions/README.md

 ### Business problem:
 We need to predict individual item food sales each month to properly manage fixed food storage for each store outlet type.

+The dataset represents grocery store items in detail, by class.
+Indivdual items in this dataset should mostly be grouped by the Outlet Type of the sold item.

 ### DATA:
 Individual items are represented by these attributes:
  1)   Item_Identifier